All Episodes

 How is this allowed?

-Here's how I see that evolving Joe Contra.
+Here's how I see that evolving Joe Concha.

-All right, so they're gonna silence the president on on social media, big tech companies, Twitter, Facebook, etc., which by the way makes the case to eliminate their their liability protection as provided by Section 230.
+All right, so they're going to silence the president on social media, big tech companies, Twitter, Facebook, et cetera, which, by the way, makes the case to eliminate their liability protection as provided by Section 230.

-The silencing the president, okay, and then silencing prominent conservatives and any conservative for that matter.
+They're silencing the president, okay, and they're silencing prominent conservatives and any conservative for that matter.

-Uh then it's the Simon and Schuster say no to Josh Hawley's book on this very topic.
+Then it's the Simon and Schuster saying no to Josh Hawley's book on this very topic.

-And then they're gonna go back to their you know, tried and true efforts, which is to silence every conservative voice, talk radio, uh people like me, the few conservatives that we have on the Fox News channel, just silence those guys and get rid of those guys.
+And then they're going to go back to their tried and true efforts, which is to silence every conservative voice, talk radio, people like me, the few conservatives that we have on the Fox News channel, just silence those guys and get rid of those guys because that's all they've been trying to do now for years, pretty much throughout my entire career, if we're going to be blunt.

 And that's the thing, right?

-The slippery slope, when you say, All right, we're gonna ban this guy from speaking on our platform, whether it's Twitter, whether it's Facebook, Snapchat, whatever.
+This slippery slope, when you say, all right, we're going to ban this guy from speaking on our platform, whether it's Twitter, whether it's Facebook, Snapchat, whatever.

 Then what do you do with, say, the leader of Iran who tweets out often that Israel should be wiped off the map?

-Or Chinese government officials that say that coronavirus was actually invented by the U.S. Army and now being weaponized by the same thing.
+Or Chinese government officials that say the coronavirus was actually invented by the U.S. Army and now being weaponized.

 No, that's the thing, right?

-So Zuckerberg and Jack Dorsey from Twitter, they can say, well, this doesn't meet our standards.
+So Zuckerberg and Jack Dorsey from Twitter, they could say, well, this doesn't meet our standards.

-Well, uh, if that's the case, if we're talking about world leaders and government officials, then you gotta take those down, just like Maxine Waters, when she said, inciting violence, inciting riots, that if you see anybody from the Trump cabinet or administration, you get up in their face.
+Well, if that's the case, if we're talking about world leaders and government officials, then you've got to take those down, just like Maxine Waters, when she said, inciting violence, inciting riots, that if you see anybody from the Trump cabinet or administration, you get up in their face.

 All right.

-It happened again uh with Lindsay Graham just today.
+It happened again with Lindsey Graham just today.

 He was in an airport, and he started to get harassed by God knows who.

-So yeah, when you start calling on people to get in the faces of government officials because you disagree with them, because God forbid if we actually disagree with some civility anymore, uh this is the result.
+So, yeah, when you start calling on people to get in the faces of government officials because you disagree with them, because God forbid if we actually disagree with some civility anymore, this is the result.

 Maxine Waters, her account is just fine.